Neanderthals Battled Back Pain

 In 1911, the French Paleontologist Marcellin Boule studied and reconstructed the skeleton.
 When he published his findings, it was the first analysis of a complete neanderthal skeleton.

 Boule’s concluded that Neanderthals had a forward-thrusting skull, a spine that didn’t curve, and bent hips.
 Although fiercely debated among anthropologists for decades, Boule’s observations would become the standard view.

 Straus and A.J.E. upended those views after reexamining the skeleton in 1957.
 Boule’s conclusions were misguided.
 He did not take into account the pathology and degeneration of the spine.

 Straus and Cave presented their findings in a 1957 paper “Pathology and the Posture of Neanderthal Man,” which showed Neanderthals suffered from degenerative spine conditions just like humans.
-The “Old Man” was hunched over and his jutted forward because of the deteroriating condition of his spine.
-Patients who suffer from osteoarthritis and other spine related conditions affects the posture of the body.
+The “Old Man” was hunched over and he jutted forward because of the deteriorating condition of his spine.
+Patients who suffer from osteoarthritis and other spine-related conditions affect the posture of the body.

 The Neanderthal who died in a cave in France more than 60,000 years ago had a back problem.